-Students are required to pass prerequisite courses with a grade of C or higher.
-Exceptions apply; please consult your department chair.
+Students must pass all prerequisite courses with a grade of C or higher.
 Students can take ESOL101C or receive permission of the ESOL department chair.
 ESOL101C

-ESOL204C: American Culture II
+ESOL204C : American Culture II

 Expands the students' knowledge of the American culture through selected topics of interest.
 The course not only provides students with essential information about the U.S. but also stimulates cross-cultural exchange.
 This course provides students with the opportunity to conduct research and then develop and deliver presentations to the class on their findings.
 Four language skills - reading, writing, speaking, and listening - are addressed in this course.
 The three institutional credits awarded for this course do not count toward graduation requirements but are calculated into GPA.